Updated May 11, 2023

-Nginx is free and open source web server software which was based on event-driven architecture and was developed by Nginx Inc. The original author of Nginx is Igor Sysoev.
-It was primarily written in C programming language.
-It supports various operating systems such as BSD variants, Windows, IBM AIX, HP-UX, macOS, Linux, Solaris and few others etc., Nginx can also be used as a load balancer, HTTP cache, mail proxy or reverse proxy in a server.
-It was licensed under 2-clause BSD License.
-Nginx was initially released in the year 2004.
+Nginx is a free and open-source web server software based on an event-driven architecture developed by Nginx Inc. The original author of Nginx is Igor Sysoev.
+The creators used the primary programming language, C, to create Nginx.
+You can utilize Nginx as a load balancer, HTTP cache, mail proxy, or reverse proxy in a server.
+It is compatible with various operating systems, including Windows, IBM AIX, HP-UX, macOS, Linux, Solaris, etc. The software is licensed under the 2-clause BSD License.
+Nginx was initially released in 2004.

-Both Node.js vs Nginx are popular choices in the market; let us discuss some of the major Differences Between Nginx vs Node.js:
+Both Node.js vs Nginx are popular choices in the market; let us discuss some of the major Differences Between Nginx and Node.js:

-- In Node.js, a simple model of event-driven programming exists to finish the task using call back functions whereas in Nginx uses event-driven mechanism rather than using threads to handle multiple requests.
+- In Node.js, a simple event-driven programming model exists to finish the task using call-back functions, whereas Nginx uses an event-driven mechanism rather than threads to handle multiple requests.

-- In Node.js, package management exists to use the different packages hosted on npm site to use it by importing in applications projects whereas Nginx can handle static files, auto indexing, index files, reverse proxy with caching.
+- In Node.js, package management exists to use the different packages hosted on the npm site to use it by importing in applications projects.
+In contrast, Nginx can handle static files, auto-indexing, index files, and reverse proxy with caching.

-- In Node.js, the server runtime environment can be combined with a browser which supports a different kind of JSON databases whereas Nginx supports load balancing including health checks, virtual servers based on Name and IP addresses.
+- In Node.js, the server runtime environment can be combined with a browser that supports different JSON databases.
+In contrast, Nginx supports load balancing, including health checks, and virtual servers based on Name and IP addresses.

-- In Node.js, the runtime environment is registered with the existing operating system which notifies in case of any failure in call back functions whereas in Nginx has upgradable features without any connection loss with the client and also supports the mailing features like SMTP, POP3, IMAP and TSL/SSL support and also IPv6 compatible.
+- In Node.js, the runtime environment registers with the existing operating system, which provides notifications in case of any failure in callback functions.
+On the other hand, Nginx has upgradable features that allow updates without losing connection with the client.
+Additionally, Nginx supports various mailing features such as SMTP, POP3, IMAP, and has TSL/SSL support.
+It is also compatible with IPv6.

-- In Node.js, the performance is an issue in terms of concurrent users where the response rate will be low in case of heavy load or concurrent user requests whereas Nginx’s main goal is to outperform the Apache web server in terms of performance especially in the case of heavy load and large concurrent user requests
+- In Node.js, the performance is an issue regarding concurrent users where the response rate will be low in case of heavy load or concurrent user requests.
+In contrast, Nginx’s primary goal is to outperform the Apache web server in terms of performance, especially in the case of heavy load and sizeable concurrent user requests.

-- In Node.js, its design itself is a single threaded which allows only a single thread to handle concurrent requests and it is unable to make synchronous calls whereas in Nginx is a high-performance load balancer which is being used in most of the busiest websites over the world.
+- In Node.js, its design is single-threaded, which allows only a single thread to handle concurrent requests, and it cannot make synchronous calls.

-- In Node.js, the serving content of a file over a webpage which consumes a lot of CPU memory compared to the same file in nginx whereas in Nginx the CPU memory consumption is very less for the same file in Node.js which clearly indicates the saver in terms of memory.
+- In Node.js, a file serving content over a web page consumes much CPU memory compared to the same file in Nginx.
+In Nginx, the CPU memory consumption is significantly less for the same file in Node.js, which indicates the saver in terms of memory.